Guide to Student Services at Ohlone College

 The Financial Aid Office is located in Building 7, second floor on the Fremont campus and in the Student Services Center on the Newark campus.
 For information on grants, loans, scholarships, enrollment fee waivers, and other aid available, contact the Financial Aid staff or visit the Financial Aid website.
 Transfer students who were determined eligible for financial aid at another college should immediately contact the Ohlone College Financial Aid Office.

-Personal Identification Number (PIN), Loans, Federal Stafford Loan Program, Board of Governors Waiver (BOGW)
+FSA ID, FAFSA, Loans, Direct Loan Program, Board of Governors Waiver (BOGW), Income Standards

-For information about loans, the Federal Stafford Loan Program, completing the FAFSA (Free Application for Federal Student Aid), loan amounts, applying for a loan, obtaining a PIN number, required documents, and the Board of Governors Waiver (BOGW) Enrollment Fee Waiver Program, visit the Financial Aid website.
+For information about loans, completing the FAFSA (Free Application for Federal Student Aid), loan amounts, income standards, applying for a loan, obtaining a FSA ID with the US Department of Education, required documents, the Direct Loan Program, and the Board of Governors Waiver (BOGW) Enrollment Fee Waiver Program, visit the Financial Aid website.

 Ohlone College is home to a diverse community of international students.
 The International Programs and Services Office assists international students who are applying to and attending Ohlone College.

-"International student" is defined here as any student on, or wishing to obtain, an F-1 Student Visa.
-The International Programs and Services Office provides international students and their families servicesl including: International Student Application processing, international admissions support, United States Citizenship and Immigration Services (USCIS) regulations advisement, international student orientation, Optional Practical Training administration, Curricular Practical Training administration, referral to homestay placement services, advisement regarding Social Security Number acquisition, and assistance with the acquisition of health insurance.
+"International student" is defined here as any student on or wishing to obtain an F-1 Student Visa.
+The International Programs and Services Office provides services to international students and their families services including International Student Application processing, international admissions support, United States Citizenship and Immigration Services (USCIS) regulations advisement, international student orientation, Optional Practical Training administration, Curricular Practical Training administration, referral to homestay placement services, advisement regarding Social Security Number acquisition, and assistance with the acquisition of health insurance.

 (510) 659-6171 Fremont Campus